This page describes the structure of Cloud Healthcare API paths and operations and how they can be used to access and manage data.

 the dataset contains an HL7v2 store called

 Operations on a location, dataset, data store, or any of a data store's child resources all require that a resource name be provided either in the REST path or the gRPC request.

 Modality paths for modality-specific operations

-Operations that access data in a modality-specific data store use a request path that comprises two pieces: the resource name (for identifying the data store to be accessed), and a modality path (for identifying the actual data to be retrieved).
+Operations that access data in a modality-specific data store use a request path that consists of two pieces: the resource name (for identifying the data store to access), and a modality path (for identifying the actual data to retrieve).

 FHIR resource modality paths

 For example, the full request path for reading a specific FHIR Patient resource using the patient’s ID might look like the following: